 Briny juices from cracked crab legs deepen the flavor of a white wine sauce punctuated with pancetta and chiles.
+This recipe first appeared in our December 2013 issue along with Corey Arnold's article Polar Harvest.

 - Kosher salt, to taste